Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Introduction

-\emph{Connected at Every Time.} In this scenery, the literatures are rich and many distributed methods originally designed over static graph, such as Acc-DNGD, APM, and Mudag, can be directly used. \citet{Kovalev21} proposed a dual based method named ADOM with the state-of-the-art communication complexity of $\bO(\frac{1}{1-\sigma}\sqrt{\frac{L}{\mu}}\log\frac{1}{\epsilon})$ for strongly convex problems.
-However, ADOM needs to compute the gradient of Fenchel conjugate of the local objectives, which is expensive, and ADOM can not be used for nonstrongly convex problems.
+\emph{Connected at Every Time.} In this scenario, the literature is rich and many distributed methods originally designed over static graphs, such as Acc-DNGD, can be directly used. \citet{Kovalev21,Kovalev21tvlb} proposed a dual based method named ADOM and its primal-only extension ADOM+, where the latter has the state-of-the-art $\bO(\frac{1}{1-\sigma}\sqrt{\frac{L}{\mu}}\log\frac{1}{\epsilon})$ communication round complexity and the $\bO(\sqrt{\frac{L}{\mu}}\log\frac{1}{\epsilon})$ gradient oracle complexity for strongly convex and smooth problems. \citet{Kovalev21tvlb} also established the lower bounds showing that their ADOM+ is optimal. \citet{Alexander20slow} gave the complexity of $\bO(\sqrt{\frac{L}{\mu(1-\sigma)}}\log\frac{1}{\epsilon})$ under a stronger assumption that the network changes slowly in the sense that the number of network changes cannot exceed some percentage of the number of total iterations. \citet{Nedic24-ac} studied the accelerated AB/push-pull method over directed graphs, but no accelerated rate is proved.